Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Nathan Fishman of Nate Fishman Digital Consulting agrees: “Link building is what ultimately gets a new website found online.
 Without backlinks, websites will struggle to rank for keywords.”

-“You can have the best content in the world, but if you don’t work on your domain metrics, you won’t rank,” says Tom Baker of Tutor House.
+“You can have the best content in the world, but if you don’t work on your domain metrics, you won’t rank,” says Tom Baker, founder of tombaker.io.
 “Constantly look at your backlink profile, trust score, and citation flows.”

 “The number-one thing I would focus on is working with stakeholders to educate them on how important SEO is,” says Dan Foland of Postali.